 Marriage & your legal responsibilities…

-- The Notice of Intended Marriage form must be completed, signed & witnessed, & in the hands of the Marriage Celebrant no later than one calendar month (30 days) prior to the proposed wedding date.
+- The Notice of Intended Marriage form must be completed, signed & witnessed, & in the hands of the Marriage Celebrant no later than one month prior to the proposed wedding date.
 Once lodged with your celebrant, it is valid for a maximum of 18 months from the date lodged.

 - It is the responsibility of the marrying couple to ensure that they are able to present to the celebrant the required documentation for proof of identity, date of birth & place of birth as well as photographic ID.

 That being… original birth certificates, if born in

 Australia.
 If you do not have this, it is obtainable from